autoplot/documentation/javadoc/org/das2/qds/util/DataSetBuilder.DataSetResolver.md

+# org.das2.qds.util.DataSetBuilder.DataSetResolver

-# org.das2.qds.util.DataSetBuilder.DataSetResolverthis was introduced to avoid properties where BUNDLE_1 would temporarily hold the name.
+this was introduced to avoid properties where BUNDLE_1 would temporarily hold the name.

 ***
 <a name="resolve"></a>
 # resolve